Dopa91/streams_examples_live/README.md

+# streams_examples_live

-Shows how to use Streams in dart.
+Shows how to use Streams in Dart.

 Contains one example and one exercise.

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+The locations is already done.
+The IP addresses need to be implemented, like the locations.